 Can I use a regular blender to make butter coffee?

 Yes, absolutely!
-You will get the most amount of foam with a high-speed blender, but you can use a whisk, frother, or regular blender to make butter coffee.
+You will get the most amount of foam with a high-speed blender, but you can use a whisk, milk frother, or regular blender to make this keto coffee recipe.

 What can I use if I’m dairy-free or vegan?